The Entrance to Disney's Animal Kingdom

 5. Na’vi River Journey

 Na’vi River Journey is one of the attractions in Pandora – The World of Avatar that sees massive queues.
-We’re glad we got the Lightning Lane (and the only time we could get was late in the day so do book one of the Pandora attractions early!)
+We’re glad we booked a Lightning Lane (and the only time we could get was late in the day so do book one of the Pandora attractions early!).
 The standby queue when we arrived was over 3 hours long!
-Na’vi River Journey is a boat ride using the same kind of system as Pirates of The Caribbean or It’s A Small World that you may be familiar with from other Disney parks.
+Na’vi River Journey is a boat ride using the same kind of system as Pirates of The Caribbean or It’s A Small World.
 You board the boat and are transported into the Na’vi forest where you see the creatures and plants that you’d expect to see on the planet Pandora.
 There’s lots of luminescent foliage and the effects really are amazing.
-It’s still a really great ride, especially if you’re an Avatar fan.
+The animatronic Shaman at the end is arguably the most impressive robot Disney has ever built.

 4. Kali River Rapids